Did you know you can secure life insurance without needing…

 However, securing life insurance is still very much achievable.

-While premiums may be slightly higher than those not affected by the condition, you can still find a cost-effective solution.
+While premiums may be higher than those not affected by the condition, you could still find a cost-effective solution.

 Using an FCA-regulated broker service, such as Reassured, you can compare prices to ensure you’re getting the cover you need at the right price.